scanner-research/esper-tv/README.md

 dc exec app ./scripts/setup.sh
 ```

 You have successfully setup Esper!
-Visit [http://localhost](http://localhost) (or whatever server you're running this on) to see the frontend and [http://localhost:8888](http://localhost:8888) to see the Jupyter notebook.
+Visit [http://localhost](http://localhost) (or whatever server you're running this on) to see the frontend.

+[http://localhost:8888](http://localhost:8888) to see the Jupyter notebook.
 To log into the Jupyter notebook, get the token by running `./scripts/jupyter-token.sh`.

 ### Troubleshooting